karimt201/Export-Data/README.md

 - Invalid Filename: Returns a 400 Bad Request response.
 - Database Errors: Returns a 500 Internal Server Error response

-## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 🤝 Contributing
--1 Fork the repository.
+- Fork the repository.
--2 Create a new branch (git checkout -b feature/YourFeatureName).
+- Create a new branch (git checkout -b feature/YourFeatureName).
--3 Commit your changes (git commit -m 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
--4 Push to the branch (git push origin feature/YourFeatureName).
+- Push to the branch (git push origin feature/YourFeatureName).
--5 Open a pull request
+- Open a pull request